ATStahl/CBEM/README.md

 This is the Classification/Uncertainty script that was used to create Figure 3e,f in Stahl et al. (2021).
 The purpose of this script is to generate uncertainty classes by querying 2016-2019 composite images classified by a classifier trained on a 2018 image composite.It then computes area-based statistics for the uncertainty classes.

-## Data Sources used to generate shapefiles
+## Data Sources used in the generatation of attached GIS layers
 Theobald DM, Mueller D, Norman J. 2013.
 Detailed datasets on riparian and valley-bottom attributes and condition for the Great Northern and Northern Pacific.
 Available from https://databasin.org/galleries/58411c761def4a54a477bebc48a57db1 (accessed May 19, 2015)
 United States Geological Survey (USGS).
 2013.
 National Hydrography Geodatabase.
 Available from https://ecology.wa.gov/ (accessed June 16, 2017).
 Whitman County 2017.
 Whitman County Voluntary Stewardship Program Work Plan.
 Available from https://scc.wa.gov/vsp/ (accessed March 13, 2020).